Active Checks

 Service Check

-When running against the services endpoint, you need to pass an against and expected parameter.
-The against parameter is the name of the service you want to run the check against.
-If the service status matches the expected value, it will be OK, otherwise it is CRITICAL.
+parameter is the name of the service you want to run the check against.
+If the service status matches the expected

 ./check_rcagent.py -H <host> -t <token> -e services -q "against=rcagent" -q "expected=running"